mbideau/vcardtools/README.md

 Automatically fix, split, normalize, group and merge/deduplicate vCard and VCF files (even large ones).

 positional arguments:
-  DESTDIR               The directory that will contains VCF (vCard) files merged.
+  DESTDIR               The directory that will contains VCF (vCard) files
+                        merged.
+It MUST not exists already.
   FILES                 The vcf/vcard files that contains vCards.

 optional arguments: